 Countries with more biodiversity in the world

-It is the country with the greatest bio-diversity of flora and fauna on the planet.
+It is the country with the greatest biodiversity of flora and fauna on the planet.
 Brazil has the highest number of species of known mammals and freshwater fish, and more than 50,000 species of trees and bushes, it takes first place in plant diversity.
 Even so, the loss of tropical forest (due to uncontrolled agriculture and logging) is still on the rise.

-Contains nearly 10% of all known species of birds, fish and plants registered in the world and 6% of mammal and reptile species.
+One of the most diverse countries in the world.
+It contains nearly 10% of all known species of birds, fish and plants registered in the world and 6% of mammal and reptile species.
 Poaching and deforestation are problems that this territory rich in bio-diversity must face.

 70% of species that inhabit these islands are totally unique in the world.
 Its great richness of biodiversity goes from lemurs, mongoose, chameleons, bats, foxes...
 Additionally, during the last decade 40 mammals, 69 amphibians, 61 reptiles, 42 invertebrates and 385 new plants were discovered within its territory.
 Even so, 75% of its forests have disappeared over the last few decades; therefore urgent measures must be taken to stop this phenomenon.